-In 2015, the Mariners hosted the eighth annual PLAY Campaign event at Safeco Field for kids from the Boys & Girls Clubs of King County.
+In 2017, the Mariners will host the tenth annual PLAY Campaign event at Safeco Field for kids from the Boys & Girls Clubs of King County.
 PLAY - which stands for Promoting a Lifetime of Activity for Youth - is a public awareness campaign developed by the Professional Baseball Athletic Trainers Society (PBATS) to combat child obesity.
-Mariners Athletic Trainers Rick Griffin and Rob Nodine joined Mariners players to encourage youth to be active, eat right, and sustain a healthy lifestyle.
+Mariners Athletic Trainers Rick Griffin and Rob Nodine will join Mariners players to encourage youth to be active, eat right, and sustain a healthy lifestyle.

-Every fan donation to the Wishing Well at Safeco Field during the 2016 season will benefit Pacific Northwest patients and families at Seattle Children's.
+Every fan donation to the Wishing Well at Safeco Field during the 2017 season benefits Pacific Northwest patients and families at Seattle Children's.

-On June 27, 2016, the Seattle Mariners will host the 31st annual Cystic Fibrosis Mariners Care Golf Tournament at Broadmoor Golf Club to help find a cure for cystic fibrosis, a fatal disease afflicting children and young adults.
-The event, held annually since 1986, has raised over $5.5 million for the Cystic Fibrosis Foundation.
+On June 26, 2017, the Seattle Mariners host the 32nd annual Cystic Fibrosis Mariners Care Golf Tournament at Broadmoor Golf Club to help find a cure for cystic fibrosis, a fatal disease afflicting children and young adults.
+The event, held annually since 1986, has raised over $5.7 million for the Cystic Fibrosis Foundation.

-The Seattle Mariners and 97.3 KIRO FM were proud sponsors of Fight Hunger Night on June 11, 2016.
-Prior to the game, fans were asked to donate non-perishable food items to benefit Northwest Harvest.
+The Seattle Mariners and 97.3 KIRO FM are proud sponsors of Fight Hunger Night on June 24, 2017.
+Prior to the game, fans are asked to donate non-perishable food items to benefit Northwest Harvest.
 500 lbs. of food, along with $4,500 was collected in 2016.
 This provided approximately 19,000 meals to families.

 -- return to top --

-For every double the Mariners have at Safeco Field, Hempler's will donate $50 to the Make-A-Wish Foundation.
+For every double the Mariners hit at Safeco Field, Hempler's will donate $50 to the Make-A-Wish Foundation.
 The 2016 donation was $5,650.

-The Fred Hutchinson Cancer Research Center is partnering with Mariners Care to bring the Hits for the Hutch program.
-In 2016, Mariners Care will make a mutually agreeable charitable donation to the Fred Hutchinson Cancer Research Center for each hit recorded by a Mariners player during Mariners home games.
+The Fred Hutchinson Cancer Research Center partnered with Mariners Care to bring the Hits for the Hutch program.
+In 2017, Mariners Care will make a mutually agreeable charitable donation to the Fred Hutchinson Cancer Research Center for each hit recorded by a Mariners player during Mariners home games.

 -- return to top --

 Jack in the Box is a Proud Supporter of our community.
-As part of our Seattle Mariners sponsorship, we are conducting a fundraiser for the Seattle Children's Hospital.
-Limited edition window decals will be sold for $1 at any Western WA Jack location and ALL proceeds go to the Children's Hospital.
-Stop by any Western WA Jack in the Box location starting June 24th to show your support of the Seattle Children's Hospital and the Seattle Mariners!
+As part of our Seattle Mariners sponsorship, we conducted a fundraiser for Seattle Children's Hospital.
+Limited edition window decals were sold for $1 at any Western WA Jack location and ALL proceeds went to the Children's Hospital.
+Thank you for showing your support of Seattle Children's and the Seattle Mariners!
 In 2016, the program raised $60,000.

 Since 2000, the Mariners have hosted Silent Auctions at each Saturday home game to benefit Mariners Care.
 Fans have the opportunity to bid on select memorabilia including autographed baseballs, game-used bats, autographed jerseys worn in the Mariners TV commercials, and several other unique items.
 The Silent Auctions, held at Section 128 at Safeco Field, begin when the gates open and conclude at the end of the sixth inning.
 In 2016, the Mariners Care Silent Auctions raised $100,000, raising the fifteen-year total to $1.47 million.

-ROOT SPORTS and the Seattle Mariners teamed up to host the sixth annual on-line tele-auction during the June 1 telecast to raise funds for Mariners Care.
+ROOT SPORTS and the Seattle Mariners will team up to host the seventh annual on-line tele-auction during a 2017 telecast to raise funds for Mariners Care.
 In 2016, the event raised over $45,000.

-On June 24, the Wives of Mariners players, along with volunteers from Mariners Care, will sell mystery bags containing a baseball signed by one of the 2016 Mariners.
-Thanks to all participating fans, $10,850 was raised for Mariners Care in 2015, the Seattle Mariners non-profit foundation.
+On July 28, 2017, the Wives of Mariners players, along with volunteers from Mariners Care, will sell mystery bags containing a baseball signed by one of the 2017 Mariners.
+In 2016, thanks to all participating fans, $17,500 was raised for Mariners Care, the Seattle Mariners non-profit foundation.

 Mariners Care will reach thousands of organizations in the Pacific Northwest through donations of memorabilia and autographed items.